-LEVELS OF SERVICE WE WILL KNOW WE ARE CURRENT PERFORMANCE (WE PROVIDE) MEETING THE LEVEL OF SERVICE IF: Commercial assets Earnings before Interest, Taxes, Depreciation and are managed prudently to provide Amortisation (EBITDA) a financial return for for Port Tarakohe will the benefit of the provide adequate Funding cover in 2018/2019 was 0.5 times.
-District's ratepayers. funding cover for debt This compares to 0.6 times funding cover servicing or in 2017/2018. depreciation, whichever is the larger.
-Increases in mussel volumes and marina income has reduced the impact of a Target: Funding cover = significant drop in rock volumes across the 0.5 wharf.
-EBITDA for holiday parks and campgrounds will provide for increasing funding cover for debt servicing or Funding cover in 2018/2019 was 1.2 times. depreciation.
-This compares to a funding cover of 2.1 Target: Funding cover = times in 2017/2018.
-1.2 Increased income from Motueka Top 10 Holiday Park has offset the impact of delays for the upgrade of Collingwood Holiday Park and Pohara Top 10 Holiday Park buyback.
-EBITDA for commercial properties will provide adequate funding cover for debt servicing or depreciation, whichever Funding cover in 2018/2019 was 1.2 times. is the larger.
-This compares to 1.6 times funding cover Target: Funding cover = in 2017/2018.
-8.0 Funding cover is slightly above target due to some minor cost savings.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Commercial assets are managed prudently to provide a financial return for the benefit of the District's ratepayers.
+EBITDA for holiday parks and campgrounds will provide for increasing funding cover for debt servicing or depreciation.
+Target: Funding cover = 1.2 Funding cover in 2018/2019 was 1.2 times.
+This compares to a funding cover of 2.1 times in 2017/2018.
+Increased income from Motueka Top 10 Holiday Park has offset the impact of delays for the upgrade of Collingwood Holiday Park and Põhara Top 10 Holiday Park buyback.
+EBITDA for commercial properties will provide adequate funding cover for debt servicing or depreciation, whichever is the larger.
+Target: Funding cover = 0.8 Funding cover in 2018/2019 was 1.2 times.
+This compares to 1.6 times funding cover in 2017/2018.
+Funding cover is slightly above target due to some minor cost savings.
 Funding cover in the previous year was higher due to one-off income from land sales.
 Net return on forestry assets will provide a commercial outcome.
-ACHIELES ACHIELES THERES Target: 9% Net return in 2018/2019 was 6.3%.
+Target: 9% Net return in 2018/2019 was 6.3%.
 This compares with a net return of 9.6% in 2017/2018.
 EBITDA for forestry was still \$0.6 million above budget.
 However, the net return was lower than our target due to timing issues.
 We have harvested significantly less than planned in May and June 2019.